 THE GALAPAGOS ISLANDS

-Thanks to movies about Charles Darwin, and reading his books over the years, the Galapagos, the island group owned by Ecuador, has always been on of the last places on my bucket list to visit, but what a wonderful surprise it was, when beginning to plan, to find out that there is plenty of Montessori work needed in Quito and environs AND on the islands!
+Thanks to movies about Charles Darwin, and reading his books over the years, the Galapagos, the island group owned by Ecuador, has always been on of the last places on my bucket list to visit.
+I found that there is plenty of Montessori work needed in Quito and environs AND on the islands!
 Here I will share just a little bit about both.

 Advised (wisely it turns out) to spend our few days her on one island rather than short stops in many islands, we stayed in San Cristabal.
 More on the Galapagos and this island can be seen here: